Hazem0h/Bikeshare-Udacity/README.md

 # Bikeshare-Udacity
-This is my implementation for the Bikeshare project on Udaity.  <br>
+This is my implementation for the Bikeshare project on Udacity.  <br>

 All you have to do is to run `bikeshare.py` and make sure the `csv files` are in the same directory <br>

 Basically, you have the bike-riding data for 3 US states in 3 csv files.
 The data in the csv files includes: